 A. It is usual for us to help our clients at the point they first need care, or even afterwards.
 We can probably still help even if you have been in care for a number of years.
 Of course, planning ahead as far as possible is ideal, but we understand this isn’t always possible and can offer support whenever you feel it is right to ask for it.

-A. Average care fees for care in the home for the South East are around £14 per hour, and a care home could cost around £30,000 p.a., or more if nursing care is required.
-(Source: Laing & Buisson, Domiciliary Care UK Market Report 2011.
-Fees 2009/10) These are an average and you could pay more, particularly in the South East of the country.
+A. Average care fees for care in the home for the South East are around £17 per hour, and a care home could cost around £29,270 per year, or over £30,000 if nursing care is required.
+(Source: Laing & Buisson, Care of Older People UK Market Report 2014/15) These are an average and you could pay more, particularly in the South East of the country.

 A. The local authority will assess you and calculate the maximum they are prepared to pay.
 This may not be sufficient to meet the fees of the home you are in and you may have to move or ask your family to help with the costs.

 A. Whilst in care the entitlement to State Benefits can continue.
-The two most common benefits for those who require care and pay for it themselves are Attendance Allowance and the Registered Nursing Care Contribution.
+The two most common benefits for those who require care and pay for it themselves are Attendance Allowance and the Funded Nursing Care allowance.
 Claiming benefits can become quite complex, so it may help to talk these matters through with a Care Specialist.

 A. No!
 We offer very fair and competitive advice charges.
 We’re not always going to be the cheapest, but we offer excellent value for what we provide and our clients tell us this is more important than ‘cheap’.
 We set our charges at a level which allows us to offer you the high level of service, access and professionalism you rightly deserve.
 Most importantly we never undertake work without agreeing the advice charge in advance and will explain to you how this can most efficiently funded, either through your financial plans or directly as a fixed fee.